 Sept.
 11, 2001 It is acceptable to use 9/11 for all references for the terrorist attacks on the United States that destroyed the World Trade Center and damaged the Pentagon.
 Do not use 9-11.

 The Shops at Riverwoods Open-air shopping center in Provo (4801 N. University Ave.).

-Sister This title should appear before the names of sister missionaries, before the name of a general authority’s wife, before the name of the BYU president’s wife and before the names of members of general presidencies of the Relief Society, Young Women and Primary.
+Sister This title should appear before the names of sister missionaries, before the name of a general authority’s wife, before the name of the BYU president’s wife and before the names of counselors in general presidencies of the Relief Society, Young Women and Primary.
 On first reference, use Sister with her full name.
 On all subsequent references, use Sister with her last name.
-Women who used to be members of a general presidency but have since been released retain Sister as a courtesy title in all references.
+Women who used to be counselors of a general presidency but have since been released retain Sister as a courtesy title in all references.

 SLC may be used in headlines for Salt Lake City or Salt Lake.
 Never use it as an abbreviation for Salt Lake County.